ivan7237d/pipe-function/README.md

 );
 ```

-A tuple is a concept which is absent in JavaScript but exists in TypeScript.
-We provide a single tuple-related function `mapTuple` which maps an array into another array while retaining information on its length and names of its elements in the returned type, so that the type of
+As for tuple (a TypeScript concept), we provide a single tuple-related function [`mapTuple`](https://github.com/obvibase/utils/blob/master/src/lib/tuple/mapTuple.ts) which maps an array into another array while retaining information on its length and names of its elements, so that the type of

 ```ts
 applyPipe(